himkt/allennlp-optuna/docs/source/tutorial/advanced_optuna_configuration.rst

 =================================

 You can choose a pruner/sample implemented in Optuna.
-To specify a pruner/sampler, create a JSON config file
+To specify a pruner/sampler, create a JSON config file.

-The example of `optuna.json <./config/optuna.json>`_ looks like:

 - ``optuna.json``